MoreSangeet/SMS-Classifier/README.md

 ## How to Run
 1. Clone this repository to your local machine.
 2. Install the required libraries:
-3. Run the Jupyter notebook (`spam_classifier.ipynb`) to see the results and model evaluation.
+3. Run the Jupyter notebook (`sms-spam-detection.ipynb`) to see the results and model evaluation.

 ## Acknowledgments